The Bankrate promise

 Both the SBIR and STTR programs have three phases: Phase I awards can be worth up to $250,000, while Phase II awards are usually $750,000 for two years.
 Phase III funding isn’t provided by these programs, but there may be funding and production contracts that come from non-SBIR/STTR sources.

-You’ll need to determine your eligibility before you can apply for SBIR and STTR grants, which is typically reserved for U.S-based, for-profit businesses with 500 employees or less.
-Eligible businesses will have to research current opportunities and register with multiple web-based systems, including the System for Award Management (SAM) and Electronic Research Administration (eRA) Commons before continuing on with the application process.
+You’ll need to determine your eligibility before applying for SBIR and STTR grants, typically reserved for U.S.-based, for-profit businesses with 500 employees or less.
+Eligible businesses will have to research current opportunities and register with multiple web-based systems, including the System for Award Management (SAM) and Electronic Research Administration (eRA) Commons before continuing with the application process.

 Additional federal resources